SMASTER4/smaster4s-timer/README.md

 If you Windows using MinGW-w64 should also work.

 #### Git
-This point is optional, but if you haven't allready installed the sources.
+Git is a popular version control tool.
-The recommended way of doing this is by using Git.
+You can use Git to download the sources
-If you don't, if you installed Git jus run:
+If you don't, if you installed Git just run:
 ```bash
 git --version
 ```